 Are the Aesir Sky Gods?

 The Aesir are sky gods.
 On the map of Yggdrasil and the nine worlds that surround it, Asgard is at the tippy top.
 A rainbow bridge, the Bilröst (Bifrost), is what connects Asgard to the other worlds.
-Aside from residing in the heavens, the Aesir also have several celestial bodies in its ranks.
+Aside from residing in the heavens, the Aesir also have several celestial bodies in their ranks.

 What is the Difference between the Aesir and the Vanir?